Skip to main content

 In her unique, generous, and affecting voice, nineteen-year-old Katie Hill shares her personal journey of undergoing gender reassignment.

 Katie never felt comfortable in her own skin.
 She realized very young that a serious mistake had been made; she was a girl who had been born in the body of a boy.
-Suffocating under her peers' bullying and the mounting pressure to be "normal," Katie tried to take her life at the age of eight years old.
-After several other failed attempts, she finally understood that "Katie"--the girl trapped within her--was
+Suffocating under her peers' bullying and the mounting pressure to be "normal".

 Some Assembly Required: The Not-So-Secret Life of a Transgender Teen